NEU-SNS/intl-iot/encryption/validation/README.md

 **Validation of symmetric.** To create some synthetic examples of encrypted vs. plaintext ASCII data sent over either TCP or UDP, we run a local server and a local client.
 For simplicity, we use python socket for the communication, and we collect local network traffic on the port 12345 (encrypted) and 12346 (plain) by using wireshark/tshark, usually it is the lo0 interface.

-**Validation of various TLS ciphers.** we use python ssl library to test available cipher suites in a local machine.
+**Validation of various TLS ciphers.** We use the Python SSL library to test available cipher suites in a local machine.
 The list is not exhausted; from what we see, the variance is relatively small.

 ### Symmetric Encryption Traffic Sampling
-All the data has been generated to the `synthetic/` folder.
+All the data has been generated to the `synthetic/` directory.
 If you want to add more experiments, follow steps for plain/encrypted traffic generation to add support for more encryption schemes and protocols.

 **Plain Traffic Generation**
 1. Run the local server: `python socket_server.py 12346`